-PDE-MGMT
+PDE-PROFILE

 The PDE-MGMT primitives support the transport of configuration information and profiles for the protocol modules or 802.15.4 MAC/PHY to the MPM.

-PDE-MGMT-CREATE.request
+PDE-PROFILE-CREATE.request

 This request transports from a higher layer to the MPM, the configuration information (PdeMgmtData) for protocol modules or an 802.15.4 MAC/PHY.
 The MPM creates a profile and stores this information in its MIB.
 The identification of the Profile created, i.e. ProfileId, will be returned in the PDE-MGMT-CREATE.confirm primitive.
 The semantics of this primitive are as follows: